 Mage Knight is a perfect example.
 You’ll often have 5-10 cards in your hand with several possible paths on the map, while at the same time you won’t know what mana will be available until it’s your turn, making any planning pretty useless.
 On the other hand, such a game may be tons of fun in solo mode – and Mage Knight is!

 Board games are social events – the people you play with make a difference in how fun the game is!

 For the last point (and certainly not the least important) we’ve got people around the table, you included.
 A good group can make the most even out of an average game, while a bad group can ruin even the best-designed game.

 The contrary can happen if you have narrow-sighted, grumpy players who will only play gems they like.
-Bring something lighter, it’s too simple for them and they will keep reminding you about it the whole session.
-One wrong die roll, they become unhappy and complain, bringing the whole table down.
+If you bring something lighter, it’s too simple for them and they will keep reminding you about it the whole session.
+With one wrong die roll, they become unhappy and complain, bringing the whole table down.

-Or you try to introduce them to something a bit more complex, and they keep nagging about how the game is hard to learn, they can’t remember the rules, why does it have to be so fiddly, I’d rather play this other game, etc. Even if the game is well-designed by all other criteria on this list, just one such player can ruin the fun of everyone else.
+Or you try to introduce them to something a bit more complex, and they keep nagging about how the game is hard to learn, they can’t remember the rules, why it has to be so fiddly, I’d rather play this other game, etc. Even if the game is well-designed by all other criteria on this list, just one such player can ruin the fun for everyone else.

 5 thoughts on “What Makes Board Games Fun (5 Reasons)”